Jimmy Vesey: Toronto Maple Leafs and Vancouver Canucks (2020–2021)

 As a free agent from the Sabres, Vesey was signed to a one-year, $900,000 contract by the Toronto Maple Leafs on October 11, 2020.
 In the pandemic-delayed 2020–21 season, Vesey initially appeared for the Maple Leafs on the second line with John Tavares and William Nylander before shifting into in a bottom-six forward role, contributing with 5 goals and 7 points through 30 games.

 On March 17, 2021, Vesey was claimed off waivers from Toronto by the Vancouver Canucks, marking his fourth NHL club in three seasons.
 Vesey made 20 regular season appearances with the Canucks, collecting 3 assists, as the team missed out on the playoffs.

 New Jersey Devils (2021–2022)

 As a free agent from the Canucks, on September 14, 2021, Vesey was signed to a professional tryout contract (PTO) by the New Jersey Devils.
 On October 10, 2021, Vesey signed a one-year, $800,000 contract by the Devils, which marked his fifth NHL club in four seasons.
 Vesey played 68 games with the Devils, with eight goals.

-Return to Rangers (2022–present)
+Return to the Rangers (2022–2025)

 After going unsigned in free agency, Vesey agreed to terms with the Rangers on September 2, 2022.
 He signed a tryout contract, with the Rangers intending to use him as a defensive forward on their fourth line.
 On October 9, the Rangers signed Vesey to a one-year contract.
 On January 4, 2023, he signed a contract extension to stay with the Rangers for another two years.

+Colorado Avalanche (2025)

+On March 1, 2025, the Rangers traded Vesey, Hank Kempf, and Ryan Lindgren to the Colorado Avalanche, in exchange for Calvin de Haan, Juuso Pärssinen, and two conditional draft picks in 2025.
+Utilised in a depth forward role on the Avalanche roster, Vesey made 10 regular season appearances, netting 1 goal and 2 points.
+He served as a healthy scratch through Colorado's first-round defeat to the Dallas Stars before leaving the club as a free agent.

+Genève-Servette HC (2025–present)

+Un-signed over the summer at the NHL level, Vesey opted to sign his first contract abroad in agreeing to a two-year contract with Swiss club, Genève-Servette HC of the NL, on August 4, 2025.